Comprehensive Zoning Bylaw

 I noticed in zone A and SA it says Home Industries allowed what is a home industry?

-Mike asked about 3 years ago
+Mike asked over 3 years ago

 Thank you for your question regarding Home Industries within the Agricultural and Specialty Agricultural zones.